Original Air Date: September 8, 1966

 “Morals are for men, not gods.”

-After NBC initially rejected Gene Roddenberry’s pilot episode for Star Trek entitled “The Cage” (they claimed it was too cerebral) Star Trek was offered the rarest of opportunities: a second chance.
+After NBC initially rejected Gene Roddenberry’s pilot episode for Star Trek entitled “The Cage” (claiming it was too cerebral) Star Trek was offered the rarest of opportunities in show business: a second chance.
 This was thanks in part to the earlier efforts of Lucille Ball and her company Desilu Studios which was impressed by the show’s diverse cast, in particular its elevation of women to more prominent roles.
-Somewhat ironically the series’s second chance removed “Number Two” (Majel Barrett) from the show.
-Instead of Captain Pike’s character (played by Jeffrey Hunter as featured in “The Cage”) he was replaced by Captain Kirk (played by William Shatner).
+But somewhat ironically the series’s second chance removed the main female character “Number One” (Majel Barrett) from the show.
+And instead of Captain Pike’s character (played by Jeffrey Hunter) we get our first glimpse of Captain Kirk (played by William Shatner).
 Shatner had previously made a name for himself in a variety of Broadway productions as well as on The Twilight Zone and Outer Limits.
-He had also previously worked with Leonard Nimoy in The Man From U.N.C.L.E.
-In this first recorded episode of Star Trek, often referred to as the “Second Pilot,” Spock is the only character carried over from “The Cage” (there are unfortunately no appearances by some of the staple characters like Uhura or Dr. McCoy).
+He also previously worked with Leonard Nimoy together on The Man From U.N.C.L.E.
+Notably, in “Where No Man Has Gone Before,” the first recorded episode of Star Trek, often referred to as the “Second Pilot,” Spock is the only character who has been carried over from “The Cage” (there are unfortunately no appearances by some of the staple characters like Uhura or Dr. McCoy in “Where No Man Has Gone Before”).

 “I’m sorry.
 You can’t know what it’s like to be almost a god.”